-Input from existing users is a very important part of how Instructure prioritizes work on new and existing features as well as fixing bugs.
-Instructure looks at data from support and gets feedback from customer success managers (CSMs) as well as from the Community directly.
+Input from existing users is a very important part of how Instructure prioritizes work on new and existing features and fixing bugs in Canvas.
+Instructure considers input from the Canvas Community in the form of feature voting alongside other inputs including Support, Security, Sales, Customer Success and field research.
 Learn more about sharing ideas and the development process.

 The goal of the Ideas space is to provide: